ANTAGONISTIC MENTORS

 SNAKES RATTLE

 Below is a clip of a triggered King Rattle Snake.
-Watch this and try to resist the temptation to distract, deny, or turn away.
+Watch this and notice how it lands in your body.
+Does your heart rate increase?
+Are you uncomfortable?
+Resist the temptation to distract, deny, or turn away.
 Instead, feel the feels and admire the snake for its integrity and fair warning that keeps everyone safe.

 This rattler is actively communicating boundaries.
 The person behind the camera is as close as the snake will allow.
 Notice how the snake does not strike.
 Its rattle serves as a clear and helpful signal.
 The snake is communicating and acting as an antagonistic mentor before our very eyes.

 Compare this to scenarios in your own life where you have felt triggered.
 Do you rattle before you strike, giving people a chance to respect your boundary?
-Is there someone you know who you wish would learn the art of the rattle?
+Do others rattle or do they go straight to bite?

 When my husband and I argue, we practice rattling in order to avoid the bite.
-If either bites first, the other will either strike back or flee.
-Either way, we both lose.
-There is valuable information in the shake of a rattle.
+Without the rattle, one invites a bite or abandonment.
+Rattle first – there is valuable intel in the shake of a rattle.
 Let's have a look!

 A WORD ON EMOTIONAL TRAUMA